manognadeva/Makeup-Style-Recommender/README.md

 - Dense layers with ReLU activation and L2 regularization
 - Softmax output layer for skin tone classification (Light, Medium, Dark).

 The model uses transfer learning by freezing all layers except the last 30 of the ResNet50V2 base.
-It is compiled with Adam optimizer and categorical crossentropy loss for the skin tone classification task
+It is compiled with Adam optimizer and categorical crossentropy loss for the skin tone classification task.

 ## Epoch - Model Training